• Go to app

 Nara Park is the perfect picture of nature with its flora and fauna.
 Credits: @tankensurujapan on Instagram

-Nara is also home to Nara Park, a large public park that features tea houses, temples, and, oh, just in excess of 1000 free-roaming deer that love humans.
+Nara is also home to Nara Park, a large public park that features tea houses, temples and, oh, just in excess of 1000 free-roaming deer that love humans.
 Just think, you could potentially break the internet with that shot of you, a deer and a sea of pink trees behind you so if you want to get as many likes as a Kardashian, now is your time.

 Kanazawa looks like a city that was built for its cherry blossoms, and not the other way around.
-The way the trees complement the white-washed walls of Kanzawa Castle is a photographer’s dream and a very serene way to take in the sites.
+The way the trees complement the white-washed walls of Kanazawa Castle is a photographer’s dream and a very serene way to take in the sites.

 3. Fukushima and Nagano